 Always keep in mind that removing the popcorn ceiling produces a messy outcome so make sure to cover your appliances and furniture with plastic or newspapers.
 You should also point a fan outside the window because it will blow the dust away from your house.

-2) Wet down the ceiling surface by adding water into your sprayer and mix with a fabric softener or paint conditioner or any soap solution like Dawn dish soap.
+2) Wet down the ceiling surface by adding water to your sprayer and mix with a fabric softener, paint conditioner, or any soap solution like Dawn dish soap.

 3) Start scraping off your textured ceiling.